Drunk driver rescued from Lake Pontchartrain after striking two vehicles

 MANDEVILLE - State Police rescued a drunk driver from Lake Pontchartrain that drove the wrong way, struck two vehicles then flipped into the water.

-The incident happened around noon, on I-10 Eastbound just passed mile marker 260.
+The incident happened around noon, on I-10 Eastbound just beyond mile marker 260.

 Police say the driver was traveling the wrong direction going eastbound.
 He then hit a vehicle on the road and proceeded to strike a second vehicle that was disabled on the shoulder.
 This caused him to run off of the roadway and into Lake Pontchartrain.